csci-1301/csci-1301.github.io/labs/ArrayBasics/readme.md

 try to compile and execute the program again.

 Remove previous line.
-Add this line and try executing the program:
+Add this line and execute the program:

 ```
 Console.WriteLine(myArray);